Ujas-Goti/CS401_Group-4_Communications_System/GroupProjectFiles/Group 4 Meeting Minutes.md

 **11/22/25**
 -- **Attendees:** Carlos M, Carlos O, Diana
+- The group did demonstrations and explanations of working collaboratively on github
 - Created a logger class
 - Discussed the pushing of the logger class to github
+- Each member cloned the full repository from github to their local machines

 **11/30/25**
 -- **Attendees:** Carlos M, Carlos O, Diana, Ujas
 - 9:00am \- 3:15pm
-- 4:00pm \- 9:15pm
-- Ujas Commited the connection manager
+- Team member Ujas Commited the connection manager
 - Made a demo version of client GUI with dummy data and dummy classes

+**12/01/25**
+-- **Attendees:** Carlos M, Carlos O, Diana, Ujas
+- 9:00am \- 9:00pm
+- Group members reviewed and accepted pull requests
+- Pushed the Authentication class, ChatManager class, ChatSession class, Connection class, Logger Class, Server Class, and userSession class
+- Pulled the server side into our main branch on github